Amplus2/adn/SPEC.md

 time to use a `'` to distinguish between calling a function and creating a list.
 Additionally, languages like Clojure use `#` to distinguish between certain data types.
 These behaviors are supported by adn, as `'` and `#` are distinct Lexer Tokens and added to the next Parser Element.
+Additionally, we support backquotes (\`) in the same way, as many LISPs also use those.
+We currently don't have a specific unquote character, using `,` would go against treating it as whitespace, Clojure for example uses `~` instead.
+If you need unquoting in your `adn`-based LISP, use an `unquote` function and maybe consider hashed ids unquoted.
+If you are really invested in making `adn` unquotes happen, feel free to open a GitHub issue.